thinkSRS/srsgui/README.md

 and manage a task suite as a separate package, without modification of the **srsgui** code.

-A task uses pre-defined interfaces to interact with **srsgui** for user input, text output, real-time matplotlib plots, along with a remote command terminal to controls instruments.
+A task uses pre-defined application programming interfaces (APIs) to interact with **srsgui** for user input, text output, logging, and real-time matplotlib plots, along with a remote command terminal to controls instruments.